-- Chat sandbox — a one-off interactive conversation, useful for quick “does this work?” checks while editing.
+- Live Test — a one-off interactive conversation, useful for quick “does this work?” checks while editing.

 - Test Platform — emulate a specific channel (Voice, SMS, Web, Email) to verify channel-specific behavior.